 Seattle Underinsured Motorists Attorney

 Every driver in Washington must carry a minimum of insurance coverage before getting behind the wheel.
 In Washington, these amounts are $25,000 in bodily injury liability coverage per person, $50,000 per accident, and $10,000 in property damage.
 If you were in an accident with an uninsured or under-insured driver in Seattle, contact the Seattle under-insured motorists attorney at Washington Injury Law for assistance.

 Why Choose Washington Injury Law?

 - We make the legal process simple.
 Our lawyers will use their understanding of personal injury law and experience going to court on your behalf.
 It is our mission to make the process of hiring an attorney easy on clients.

-- Our Seattle accident lawyers own funds in each case.
+- Our Seattle personal injury lawyers own funds in each case.
 We understand the financial burden you may be under.
 Our firm advances all costs needed to bring your claim.
 We handle cases on a contingency fee agreement – you do not pay unless we win.

 - We have years of experience with car accident claims.
 Our personal injury attorneys understand how to negotiate uninsured and underinsured motorist claims.
 We will make sure an insurance company does not try to take advantage of you.

 When to Call a Seattle Underinsured Motorists Attorney

 Uninsured and underinsured motorist claims are not easy to negotiate as a crash victim.
 The at-fault driver may refuse to admit fault, or you could be the victim of a hit-and-run.
 You may have to negotiate a fair settlement with one or more insurance companies.
 If you hire a Seattle underinsured motorists attorney, you do not have to worry about an insurer taking advantage of you.
 You can ensure you receive the fair and full value of your damages, based on an evaluation from your lawyer.
 You can relax and focus on recovery while your attorney handles your legal claim.

 What to Know About Underinsured Motorist Claims